verge-io/docs/docs/product-guide/net-troubleshooting.md

 ## Verify Correct NIC Interface and Driver

 Virtio is generally the recommended interface for NIC devices, as it typically will provide the best performance.
 Virtio drivers need to be added for Windows VMs.
-VeregOS custom Windows Iso files include Virtio drivers and can be used for initial guest OS installation; otherwise, the latest Virtio drivers can be downloaded at: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso
+VergeOS custom Windows Iso files include Virtio drivers and can be used for initial guest OS installation; otherwise, the latest Virtio drivers can be downloaded at: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso

 **To check the NIC interface:**